nickjbrowning/cscs-docs/docs/access/ssh.md

 [](){#ref-ssh-agent}
 ### Using SSH Agent

-Alternatively, the [SSH authentification agent](https://www.ssh.com/academy/ssh/add-command) can be configured to manage the keys.
+Alternatively, the [SSH authentication agent](https://www.ssh.com/academy/ssh/add-command) can be configured to manage the keys.

 Each time a new key is generated using the [SSHService][ref-ssh-service], add the key to the SSH agent:
 ```
 ssh-add -t 1d ~/.ssh/cscs-key
 ```

-??? warning "Could not open a connection to your authentification agent"
+??? warning "Could not open a connection to your authentication agent"
     If you see this error message, the ssh agent is not running.
     You can start it with the following command:
     ```